saucelabs/sauce-docs/docs/error-reporting/project-setup/symbol-servers.md

 ### Add or Edit New Symbol Servers

 Customers on our Enterprise plan can add new private symbol servers to connect to.
-These can be a symbol server or symbol store provided by [Microsoft Debugging tools for Windows](https://docs.microsoft.com/en-us/windows/win32/debug/symbol-servers-and-symbol-stores), or a simple AWS S3 Bucket.
+These can be a symbol server or symbol store provided by [Microsoft Debugging tools for Windows](https://docs.microsoft.com/en-us/windows/win32/debug/symbol-servers-and-symbol-stores), or an AWS S3 Bucket.

 You will need the following information to connect:

-- URL - HTTPS URL to connect to the the symbol server or S3 bucket.
-  - When using an AWS S3 bucket, use the HTTPS URL of the region the S3 bucket is hosted from.
+- **URL** - HTTPS URL to connect to the symbol server or S3 bucket.
+When using an AWS S3 bucket, use the HTTPS URL of the region the S3 bucket is hosted from.
-- Name - A friendly name for this connection.
+- **Name** - A descriptive name for this connection.
-- Whether you want to enable Allowlist or not.
-Most common configuration for private symbol servers is NOT use the Allowlist, and have all symbols attempted to be downloaded on demand for any not in the blocklist or skiplist.
-If Allowlist is enabled, then the system will try to download ONLY the symbols specified in the allowlist (no other symbols will be downloaded).
+- **Allowlist** - Whether you want to enable Allowlist or not.
+If Allowlist is enabled, then the system will only try to download the symbols specified in the allowlist (no other symbols will be downloaded).
+The most common configuration for private symbol servers is to not use the Allowlist, and instead download all symbols that are not in the blocklist or skiplist on demand.
-- Credentials - Basic Auth os S3 Authentication with bucket name, s3 key and s3 secret are supported.
+- **Credentials** - Basic Auth, Google Cloud Storage with service secret, or AWS S3 Authentication with bucket name, S3 key, and S3 secret are supported.
-- Proxy options - If a proxy server is required.
+- **Proxy Options**- If a proxy server is required, these options define the proxy credentials, host, and port.
-  Download options - How many concurrent downloads to allow, and retry options before adding a symbol to the skiplist.
+- **Download Options** - How many concurrent downloads to allow, and retry options before adding a symbol to the skiplist.

 See a screenshot of the Add Symbol Server UI below: